 Start the ConversationTaking the first few steps won’t be the end of it; eradication of gender bias will take a long time.
 Therefore, it is vital to keep the conversation going on.
 Ensure all employees feel comfortable reporting any gender bias they experience.
 This will help you to identify and address any problematic behavior quickly and appropriately.
 This can help to create a more open and understanding environment and ultimately help to reduce gender bias in the workplace.

 Redesign your Rewards ProgramIf you see differences in the rewards given to people along the lines of gender, your program needs a redesign.
 Reward employees for working hard without privileging one group over another.
 You should enable an environment where every employee can equally access opportunities for personal and professional development.

 Offer Anti-Gender Bias TrainingWe have understood that bias occurs due to social conditioning over time.
 Therefore, undoing it might not be the fastest process.
 A manager can then offer training against underlying biases to employees.
-This can be in the form of awareness programs, discussion forums, and sensitivity training that educates them about the various manifestations of gender bias and its impact.
+This can be in the form of awareness programs, employee resource groups, and sensitivity and diversity training that educates them about the various manifestations of gender bias and its impact.
 This exercise empowers employees and allows them to challenge bias head-on.